bluebill1049/little-state-machine-dev-tools/README.md

 import React from 'react'
-import yourDetail from './yourDetail' import YourComponent from './yourComponent' import { StateMachineProvider, createStore } from 'little-state-machine' import { DevTool } from 'little-state-machine-devtools'
+import yourDetail from './yourDetail' import YourComponent from './yourComponent' import { createStore } from 'little-state-machine' import { DevTool } from 'little-state-machine-devtools'

 // The following code is for React Native usage